Fake Facts Are Flying About Coronavirus. Now There's A Plan To Debunk Them

 The approach, says Melinda Frost, an officer on the EPI-WIN team, is based on the idea that employers are the most trusted institution in society, a finding reflected in a 2020 study on global trust from the public relations firm Edelman: "People tend to trust their employers more than they trust several other sources of information."

-Over the past few weeks, Frost and her team have been organizing rounds of conference calls with representatives from Fortune 500 companies and other multinational corporations in sectors such as health, travel and tourism, food and agriculture and business.
+Over the past few weeks, Frost and her team have been organizing rounds of conference calls with representatives from Fortune 500 companies and other multinational corporations in sectors such as health, travel and tourism, food and agriculture, and business.

 The company representatives share questions that their employees might have about the coronavirus outbreak — for example, is it safe to go to conferences?
-The EPI-WIN team gathers the frequently asked questions, has their experts answer them within a few days, then sends the responses back to the companies to distribute in internal newsletters and other communication.
+The EPI-WIN team gathers the frequently asked questions, has their experts answer them within a few days, and then sends the responses back to the companies to distribute in internal newsletters and other communication.

 Because the information is coming from their employer, says Frost, the hope is that people will be more likely to believe what they hear and pass the information on to their family and community.

-Bourdeux at Harvard calls this approach a "smart move."
+Bourdeaux at Harvard calls this approach a "smart move."

 It borrows from "advertising techniques from the 1950s," she adds.
 "They're establishing the narrative before anybody else can.
-They are going on offense, saying 'here are the facts.' "
+They are going on offense, saying, 'Here are the facts.' "

 WHO is also collaborating with tech giants like Google, Twitter, Facebook, Pinterest and TikTok to limit the spread of harmful rumors.
 It's pursuing a similar tactic with Chinese digital companies such as Baidu, Tencent and Weibo.

 "We are asking them to filter out false information and promote accurate information from credible sources like WHO, CDC [the U.S. Centers for Disease Control and Prevention] and others.
-And we thank them for their efforts so far," said Dr. Tedros Adhanom Ghebreysesus, director-general of WHO, in a briefing earlier this month.
+And we thank them for their efforts so far," said Dr. Tedros Adhanom Ghebreyesus, director-general of WHO, in a briefing earlier this month.

 Google and Twitter, for example, now actively bump up credible sources such as WHO and the CDC in search results for the term "coronavirus."
 And Facebook has deployed fact-checkers to remove content with false claims or conspiracy theories about the outbreak.
 Kang-Xing Jin, head of health at Facebook, wrote in a statement about one such rumor that it has eliminated from its platform: that drinking bleach cures coronavirus.